 In the Utah column, enter the Utah refundable credits being distributed to the partners.
-Describe the refundable credit in the space provided, and enter the Utah code for the credit (see Refundable Credits on page 17).
+Describe the refundable credit in the space provided, and enter the Utah code for the credit (see

+Refundable Credits, below).
 If a credit was received from an upper-tier pass-through entity, also complete and attach TC-250.